salah-alhajj/gitops-foundations-env-2892009/flagger/README.md

 2.  **kubectl** is a command line tool used to run commands against the Kubernetes cluster.
 You can download and install kubectl by following the installation instructions on the [official site][kube-site].
 3.  **Azure CLI** is a command line interface that is used with Azure Cloud platform.
 You can download and install the Azure CLI by following the instructions on the [official website][azurecli-start].
 4.   **Flux** is a continuous deployment tool that can be used for management of workloads on a Kubernetes clusters using a GitOps approac.
 You can download and install Flux by following the instructions in the getting [started guide][flux-start].
-5.  **Helm** is a command line interface that is used with Azure Cloud platform.
-You can download and install the Azure CLI by following the instructions on the [official website][azurecli-start].
+5.  **Helm** is a package manager for Kubernetes.
+You can download and install the Helm by following the instructions on the [official website][helm-start].
 5.   **Flagger** is a progressive delivery tool that can be used for advanced deployment procedures on Kubernetes clusters.
 You can download and install Flagger by following the instructions in the [getting started guide][flagger-start].

 ## Instructions